-As the founder and president/chief executive officer, Kim L. Hunter is the brainchild of LAGRANT COMMUNICATIONS, a multimillion-dollar integrated marketing communications corporation.
-Kim brings 33 years of corporate and agency experience in advertising, marketing and public relations with an extensive background in brand marketing, crisis management, media and community relations.
+Kim L. Hunter is the founder and president/chief executive officer of LAGRANT COMMUNICATIONS, a multimillion-dollar integrated marketing communications corporation.
+He has an extensive background in brand marketing and strategic positioning, crisis management, media and community relations.
+Hunter brings 35 years of corporate and agency experience in advertising, marketing and public relations.

-Kim has a master's degree in international management from the University of St. Thomas in St. Paul, Minnesota and a bachelor's degree in business administration from the University of Washington in Seattle.
-He also received certificates from Dartmouth College Tuck School of Business for participating in the Minority Business Executive Program, as well as the Advanced Minority Business Executive Program.
+Hunter has a master's degree in International Management from the University of St. Thomas in St. Paul, Minnesota and a bachelor's degree in Business Administration from the University of Washington in Seattle.
+He also received certificates from Dartmouth College Tuck School of Business Administration for participating in the Minority Business Executive Program, as well as the Advanced Minority Business Executive Program.